-A furnace gas valve is a component of your furnace’s fuel system that opens and closes to allow the flow of gas to the pilot light and burner(s).
+A furnace gas valve is a component of your furnace’s fuel system.
+The furnace gas valve opens and closes, which allows the flow of gas to the pilot light and burner(s).
 While the component itself if actually rather simple, a furnace gas valve is a crucial part of your HVAC system.
-It might seem rather obvious, but a furnace gas valve is a component that is only seen on gas-fueled forced air furnaces or gas-powered boilers.
+Furnace gas valves are only seen on gas-fueled forced air furnaces or gas-powered boilers.
 There are also gas valves located within gas-powered hot water systems or fireplaces.

 How A Furnace Gas Valve Works

-The power which holds the safety valve open is generated through the thermocouple or thermopile, which is immersed in the pilot light flame.
-Without adequate heating of the thermocouple or thermopile, the furnace gas valve will close and thus cut off the supply of gas to the pilot light.
-This is a safety mechanism designed to prevent gas buildup within the home.
+The thermocouple (or thermopile) generates the power holds the safety valve open.
+Additionally, the thermocouple remains immersed in the pilot light flame.
+Without adequate heating of the thermocouple or thermopile, the furnace gas valve closes.
+As a result, this cuts off the supply of gas to the pilot light.
+Ultimately, the thermocouple acts as a safety mechanism that prevents gas buildup within the home.

-The main valve is powered by either a 24 VAC transformer or the thermopile, and allows gas to flow to the burner trays via a much larger tube than the pilot light valve.
-Because the valves are installed in series with all of the other furnace safety controls, if a problem is detected anywhere within the system, the circuit will interrupt itself and shut off the power to the main furnace gas valve, while still keeping the pilot light valve open.
+A 24 VAC transformer (or the thermopile) powers the main valve.
+This valve allows gas to flow to the burner trays via a much larger tube than the pilot light valve.
+Additionally, the valves are installed in series with all of the other furnace safety controls.
+As a result, if the system detects a problem, then the circuit interrupts itself.
+During this process, the system shuts off power to the main furnace gas valve, while still keeping the pilot light valve open.

-As the thermostat calls for heat, the furnace gas valve will open and close in order to maintain the desired temperature within the home.
-It it also designed to regulate the pressure of gas flowing into the furnace.
+As the thermostat calls for heat, the furnace gas valve opens and closes.
+This process maintains the desired temperature within the home.
+Plus, this design helps regulate the pressure of gas flowing into the furnace.

 Types of Furnace Gas Valves

 There are a few types of furnace gas valve systems: gas chain, consisting of a manual valve, solenoid valve, and pilot safety; and a combination gas valve.
 A gas chain valve system requires the homeowner to manually turn a valve handle in order to open or close the flow of gas to the furnace.
-A solenoid valve opens only when the furnace calls for heat, and gas will only flow if all the other valves in the system are open.
-The pilot safety valve will only stay open if the thermocouple or thermopile is heated to a certain temperature by the pilot flame.
+A solenoid valve opens only when the furnace calls for heat.
+As a result, gas only flows if all the other valves in the system are open.
+Plus, the pilot safety valve only stays open if the thermocouple or thermopile heats to a certain temperature by the pilot flame.
 It can be manually overridden in order to relight the pilot light, but otherwise operates via electromagnets as described above.